-Dairy Crest respects your privacy and is committed to protecting your personal data.
+We respect your privacy and are committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you contact us, for example:

 This notice will also tell you about your privacy rights and how the law protects you.

 2. Important information and who we are

 Purpose of this privacy notice

 This privacy notice aims to give you information on how we collect and processes your personal data when you contact us by any of the methods outlined in paragraph 1.

 Our social media pages and websites are not intended for children and we do not knowingly collect data relating to children unless such information is disclosed by a parent or guardian when contacting us.

 The Dairy Crest group of companies is made up of different legal entities including Dairy Crest Limited, whose trading name is Saputo Dairy UK.
 Dairy Crest Limited is responsible for all branded products excluding Frylight, and its wholly owned subsidiary, MH Foods Limited, is responsible for Frylight.

 This privacy notice is issued on behalf of the Dairy Crest Group so when we mention “Dairy Crest” or “MH Foods”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the Dairy Crest Group responsible for processing your data: